Qt-QML/A-QtCreator-plugin-to-preview-QML-files/README.md

 - Track the current editor : if it's enabled, the preview will render the QML document displayed in the QtCreator's current editor.

-- Your custom QML plugins (like `import MyPlugin 1.0`) are automatically loaded.
+- Your custom QML import paths are automatically loaded.

 Limitations
 ------------